 - BWF strongly encourages applications from women and underrepresented minorities. - BWF encourages submissions from those working in protozoan and metazoan parasites, protists, and fungi.
 Viral, bacterial, immune, and multi-species work is likewise encouraged.
 Work related to malaria, tuberculosis, and AIDS is appropriate for this program.
-BWF particularly encourages human health-relevant applications from veterinary scientists. - The PATH award can only be made to accredited, degree-granting institutions in the U.S. or Canada.
-An Internal Revenue Service determination letter of the institution's non-profit status is required. - BWF encourages submissions focusing on climate change and its impact on the pathogenosis of infectious disease and human health.
+BWF particularly encourages human health-relevant applications from veterinary scientists. - Candidates must be based at public or private non-profit organizations [501(c)(3) or equivalent] in the United States and Canada, including degree-granting academic institutions, research institutes, and teaching hospitals affiliated with academic degree-granting institutions.
+A 501(c)(3) organization is an American tax exempt, nonprofit organization.
+Candidates should check with their institutional officials to confirm the institution's classification. - BWF encourages submissions focusing on climate change and its impact on the pathogenosis of infectious disease and human health.